tytydraco/yessleep/out/Thelma_Gabriels_Diary_Part_4_FINALE.md

 Carolyn: So what seems to be the problem, officer? \*laughs\*

 Me: Actually, there is no problem.
 This isn't even anything to do with legalities, or anything to do with the department at all.
-I was just curious if you knew anything about a Thelma Audrey Gabriel?
+I was just curious if you knew anything about a Thelma Denise Gabriel?

 Carolyn: ...
 Where did you get that name?